SamKirkiles/COMP-527-Docker-Image/README.md

 Prerequisites: make sure docker is installed on your machine (any OS)

-1. Clone the repo anaywhere
+1. Clone the repo aanywhere
 2. cd into `.devconainer` and run `docker build .`
 3. Run `docker image ls` and copy the name of the recently created image (it should look something like `49824fdefcee`)
 4. Run `docker run -it <name>` to open a shell in yout docker container.